mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 Combintion of all features:

-Combintion of five features:
+Combintion of five features (one of them were removed):

-Combintion of four features:
+Combintion of four features (two of them were removed):